heidtn/martiancastaway/_posts/2020-03-17-damage-report.md

 A micrometoroid storm hit my transport ship tearing the thing to near shreds.
 After the main torch engine was disabled, I fled in a shuttle like the others.

 Luck, the saucy minx, deemed me unworthy of an easy escape and the primary control system on the shuttle was completely destroyed.
 No Guidance, navigation, and control (GNC); no communication; no nothing.
-Yaaaay...

 I drifted for weeks (earth standard), before I began to approach an unfamiliar planetary body.
 Something on the outer reaches I'm sure.
 In a backwater system like this, I'd be willing to bet it barely gets a visitor a century.
 Even so, I guess Luck was listening for once.
 The chances of accidentally getting caught in a planets gravity well is astronomically low.